GoogleCloudPlatform/enterprise-knowledge-solution/README.md

         docai_location              = # Sets the location for Document AI service

-        iap_admin_account           = # Account used for manage Oath brand and IAP

         iap_access_domains          = # List of domains granted for IAP access to the Web UI (e.g., ["domain:google.com","domain:example.com"])

-        deploy_ui                   = # Toggler for the Web UI component, boolean value true or false.
-If the scripts/pre_tf_setup.sh failed to set the required org-policies set this variable to false.

-        webui_service_name          = # set this to "default" for the first run and change it if you intend to have a different service name for your App.

 1. Review the proposed changes, and apply them: